 To see why, let’s start with what happened last time.
 In 2010, The Conservatives won 307 seats Labour 258 and the Lib Dems 57.
 Other parties won 28.
-Thanks to the Tories not falling too far short of the 326 winning post, and the Lib Dems winning the lion’s share of the non-two-party seats, Davis Cameron and Nick Clegg could lead a coalition with a comfortable majority of 78.
+Thanks to the Tories not falling too far short of the 326 winning post, and the Lib Dems winning the lion’s share of the non-two-party seats, David Cameron and Nick Clegg could lead a coalition with a comfortable majority of 78.

 Now, let’s imagine four things happening next year.
 Two have been likely for some time, while the other two, though less probable, have become much more plausible in the past fortnight.

 The two likely features of election night next May are that Labour and the Conservatives will end up with similar numbers of MPs and that the Lib Dems will suffer serious losses.
 If nothing else changed, a Lib-Lab or Lib-Con coalition would probably still have a majority, albeit a far smaller one than in 2010.

 However, the prospect recedes if Ukip and the Scottish National Party have a bigger impact than seemed likely a few months ago.

 Ukip first.
 I would expect Mark Reckless to hold his seat for Ukip in the coming by-election.
 As in Clacton, which Douglas Carswell is likely to win next week with a stonking majority, Reckless will be defending his seat, Rochester and Strood, just a few months after Ukip outpolled the Conservatives locally by around two-to-one in the European parliament elections in May.